byooooo/Database-Systems-Project/README.md

+# Notice

+this project has been migrated to [https://github.com/albertsema/paper_chasers](https://github.com/albertsema/paper_chasers)

 # Paper Chasers

 Paper Chasers help users learn what prospective colleges, majors, and career paths to pursue provided a query.